HITS-AIN/GPCC.jl/README.md

 ```

 Unless you are using the Intel MKL, we recommend to always use the above code before estimating delays.
+This performance note is not specific to the GPCC package, but applies in general whenever BLAS threads run concurrently to julia threads.

 ## ▶ How to simulate data